-Try ombre in hair colouring
+Try ombre in hair colouring.

-What is ombre generally
+What is ombre generally?

 Well, it is much more than a hair colouring technique.
-The ones speaking french know that the word itself means shading.
+The ones speaking french may know that the word itself means shading.
 It is a lovely way of playing with colours blending from one to another, from light to dark.
-If you have ever read about its history you know that it was used already in the 1800s although mainly for dyeing fabric.
+If you have ever read about its history, you know that it was used already in the 1800s although mainly for dyeing fabric.
 The technique itself can be applied in various fields from home decor to nail colouring.

-What is ombre in hair colouring
+What is ombre in hair colouring?

-- Grey ombre = grombre: For those who want something unusual this type can be perfect.
+- Grey ombre = grombre: For those who want something unusual, this type can be perfect.
 You can give some greyish tones to your original hair colour whether it is black, brown or even blond.

 - Colourful ombre = colombre: Although it is not natural at all colombre is also popular world-wide.
-Choosing this type you can mix different colours and have rainbow shades.
+Choosing this type, you can mix different colours and have rainbow shades.